Homebrew/homebrew-cask/doc/FAQ.md

 ## Can I install a version other than the English one?

 Some applications such as Thunderbird or Firefox provides many localized versions.
 However, currently only English versions are provided in the main repository.
 Additional languages may be available in the [https://github.com/caskroom/homebrew-versions](homebrew-version repository).
 We are aiming to find a better system to manage multiple languages and versions.

-## How about applications that auto-update but that are managed by Cask?

-Applications that auto-update such as Firefox, Thunderbird or VLC will do so as usual, nothing will be broken.
-A minor issue however is that the application will still be located in a versioned folder even though the version has changed.
-For example, the application might be installed in /opt/homebrew-cask/Caskroom/mygreatapp/1.3 even though the version number is now 1.4.

 ## `brew cask list` shows that a package is installed, but when I try to do `brew cask uninstall`, it tells me that the package is not installed.
 Help!